One of the great parts about football is that there are many different versions kids can play to learn the game.

 It's a great way to have your kids work on their passing, route running and catching skills, as well as defending against the pass.

-Instead of wearing pads and tackling kids to end a play, each player will wear a belt that has two flags hanging down from it.
+As explained in our flag football rules article, instead of wearing pads and tackling kids to end a play, each player will wear a belt that has two flags hanging down from it.
 A player is considered "tackled" when one of the flags gets ripped off by a defender -- or if the entire belt gets ripped off their waist.

 There are no running plays in 6 on 6 Flag Football, so you'll just be working passing plays into your playbook.